It's easy to start your application today.

 The proposal and the form must be submitted five working days prior to the last day to add a course.

-The proposal will be evaluated by the biomedical engineering department Undergraduate Studies Committee and approved for total course credits and engineering topics units.
-A copy of the approved proposal shall be placed in the student’s file.
+The proposal will be evaluated by the biomedical engineering department Undergraduate Studies Committee.
+The student will receive a status email following committee review and before start of classes.
+Approved Independent Study proposals indicating total course credits and engineering topics units shall be placed in the student’s file.